 Management has conducted an assessment of the effectiveness of the Company's internal control over financial reporting based on the framework established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management has determined that the Company's internal control over financial reporting as of December 31, 2007 is effective.
+Based on this assessment, management has determined that the Company's internal control over financial reporting as of December 31, 2008 is effective.

-C. Attestation Report of Independent Registered Public Accounting Firm
+c) Attestation Report of Independent Registered Public Accounting Firm d) Changes in Internal Control over Financial Reporting

-The registered public accounting firm that audited the consolidated financial statements,

-Ernst Young (Hellas) Certified Auditors Accountants S.A., has issued an attestation report on the Company's internal control over financial reporting, appearing under Item 18, and is incorporated herein by reference.
+The registered public accounting firm that audited the consolidated financial statements, Ernst Young (Hellas) Certified Auditors Accountants S.A., has issued an attestation report on the Company's internal control over financial reporting, appearing under Item 18, and such report is incorporated herein by reference.